ludanin/groupxs/README.md

 Whenever you run `yarn test` it's going to trigger the code written there, and the current algorithm is not optimized for speed.

+## How to run?

+To run the tests simply run `yarn test`.

+To run the program simply run `yarn start`.

+An `Order` is defined at `src/index.ts`, you can change it to see how the program behaves with different orders.
+By the way, the current approach to solve the task is a bit of an overkill, besides the lowest price you can see every single possible way to arrange the books of an `Order`.

 # Official Problem

 ## Description